Discover more from The Retroist

 Naturally, I poured myself the largest glass possible and quickly discovered that prune juice was not something I enjoyed.
 For the next four hours, I found myself gagging down the glass in tiny sips while my Grandmother watched.

 To this day, I cannot bring myself to drink a cup of prune juice because of this life lesson my Grandmother chose to teach me.
-I am not sure that was her intent, but the consequence has been a prune juice free life.
+I am not sure if that was her intent, but the consequence has been a prune juice free life.